supertree-toolkit/stk/doc/gui.rst

 Using the interface
 -------------------

-There are a number of useful functionality in the STK to aid in data entering and exploration.
-They are slicing and grouping data, and copy and pasting elements.
+There are a number of useful functions in the STK GUI to aid in data entering and exploration.
+They are slicing data, grouping data, and copy and pasting data sections.

 .. index:: grouping